Brand Name Stivarga Common Name regorafenib

 Skin rash: Regorafenib may cause skin rash or itchiness with or without a rash.
 Rarely, people taking regorafenib experience a severe skin reaction that can be life-threatening.
 If you experience a rash that gets worse, or develops into blisters, sores on the lips or eyes or covers a large area of the body, contact your doctor immediately.

-Surgery: This medication causes changes to the blood and any slow down the healing process for wounds.
+Surgery: This medication causes changes to the blood and may slow down the healing process for wounds.
 Make sure anyone involved in your medical care knows you are taking regorafenib.

 Pregnancy: There is no information about the effect of regorafenib on an unborn baby if this medication is used during pregnancy.
 Women who may become pregnant while taking this medication must use an effective form of birth control, even if they have not had their first menstrual period.
 Effective birth control must be used by both women and men during treatment with regorafenib, and for at least eight weeks following the discontinuation of treatment.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if regorafenib passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.